warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 Miscellaneous | `$mod` | [Divisor, Remainder] | Divisor and Remainder are both positive or negative integers.
 Non-integer values result in a [404 status](http.html#404).
 Matches documents where (`field % Divisor == Remainder`) is true, and only when the document field is an integer.
  | `$regex` | String | A regular expression pattern to match against the document field.
 Only matches when the field is a string value and matches the supplied regular expression.

-<aside class="warning">Regular expressions do not work with indexes, so they should not be used to filter large data sets.</aside>
+Regular expressions do not work with indexes, so they should not be used to filter large data sets.

 #### Examples of condition operators